openslice/io.openslice.main/doc/nfvoconfig.md

 Login to http://yourdomain/nfvportal/

-Go to Admin->Manage MANO Platforms and enter the supported MANO platform Name=OSMvSEVEN, Version=OSMvSEVEN and save
+Go to Admin->Manage MANO Platforms and enter the supported MANO platform Name=OSMvEIGHT, Version=OSMvEIGHT and save

 Go to Admin->Manage MANO providers and enter a New MANO Provider: